esamattis/underscore.string/README.markdown

     _('This_is_a_test_string').strLeftBack('_')
     => "This_is_a_test";

+**isEmail** _.isEmail(string)

+Returns a basic boolean guess of if passed string is email or not.
+Don't forget to trim input before use.

 ## Roadmap ##

 Any suggestions or bug reports are welcome.
 Just email me or more preferably open an issue.